Support Services

 Procedures for Determining Whether a Student Has Become the Victim of a Violent Criminal Offense on School Grounds

-In accordance with district procedures for the reporting of violations that constitute crimes, the Building Principal or designee shall promptly notify both local law enforcement and the Superintendent of all reports that involve the infliction of a serious physical injury upon another, a sex offense involving forcible compulsion, or any other offense that involves the use or threatened use of a deadly weapon under applicable provisions of New York’s Penal Law.
+In accordance with district procedures for the reporting of violations that constitute crimes, the Building Principal or designee will promptly notify both local law enforcement and the Superintendent of all reports that involve the infliction of a serious physical injury upon another, a sex offense involving forcible compulsion, or any other offense that involves the use or threatened use of a deadly weapon under applicable provisions of New York’s Penal Law.

-Following receipt of any such report, the Superintendent shall proceed to determine whether any of the students involved in the reported incident has become the victim of a violent criminal offense on school grounds.
+Following receipt of any such report, the Superintendent will proceed to determine whether any of the students involved in the reported incident has become the victim of a violent criminal offense on school grounds.
 In making this determination, the Superintendent shall:

 1. Consult with any law enforcement agency investigating the alleged violent criminal offense, and document his or her consultation with law enforcement officials